Height: 5' 7"

 |Controversies||• In 2016, Megan became the first white athlete and the first female athlete to join the nationwide protest of kneeling during the national anthem.
 In an interview, she stated that she did this to oppose Donald Trump as the US President.
 She said that she did not like the statements he gave during the campaign.
 She had also expressed her disbelief when Trump was elected as the US President.

 • In 2019, the US Football Association made it a rule to stand during the National Anthem.
-Megan was protesting discrimination in the pay of women and men players.
-She stated that the men's football team had come third in the 1930s, and has not achieved anything else since.
-While the women's team is winning world cups regularly, and they even get more coverage.
+Megan was protesting against discrimination in the contract payment of women and men players.
+She stated that the men's football team had come third in the 1930s and since then, it had not achieved anything else.
+She further said that even after the women's team was winning world cups regularly, they had never gotten the due credit.
 She demanded equal pay.
-During the first game of 2019, during the national anthem, she stayed silent and did not even cross her hand to touch her heart, as is the protocol.
+While the national anthem of the United States was being played in a match, she stayed silent and did not even cross her hand to touch her heart, as per the protocol.

 |Relationships & More|